gwu-cs-advos/organization/class.md

 Your final grade in this category is calcuated as $$\lceil 3.7 + \sum_{w_i} (0.1 \times g_i) \rceil$$ for each week $w_i$ for the associated week's grade $g_i$.
 That is to say, each -1 decreases your grade by 0.1 points, and each 1 increases it by 0.1.

+I'll drop your lowest two scores to compensate for sickness and unplanned life complications.

 *Transparency.*
 The goal of this grading scale is to make it obvious what your grade is at any point.